-And if you follow the hyperlink to Seanan, it gives you: SEÁN m Usage: Irish Pronounced: SHAWN Irish form of JOHN
+If you follow the hyperlink to Sean, it gives you: SEÁN m Usage: Irish Pronounced: SHAWN Irish form of JOHN

 How come the "Irish sean" isn't listed under the name Sean, which is Irish.
 How come this name wouldn't mean "wise, old" instead of "Yahweh/God is gracious"?